Dale-Black/ComputerVisionTutorials.jl/README.md

   - Using FluxMPI.jl (or Dagger.jl?) for training a segmentation model accross multiple GPUs.

 ## Contribution
 We welcome contributions!
-Feel free to help in completing the in-progress notebooks, or suggest and develop new ones.
+Feel free to help complete the in-progress notebooks, or suggest and develop new ones.
 Pull requests and issues welcome!